Diary of a Wimpy Kid: The Long Haul: Plot

-At a hotel the next night, the pig eats and drinks food from the minibar in Greg and Rodrick's room, costing them money.
-Greg's father has to take a business call during the drive and needs everyone to be silent.
-After a chain of disastrous events, including the pig biting Greg's finger, Greg's parents willingly donate it to a petting zoo, which upsets Manny.
-After Greg is taken to a veterinarian for treatment for the pig bite, the family stops at another hotel that is much more decent than the first.

-In the morning, Greg's mother takes the family to the beach for the day.
-As Rodrick drives the van on the bridge, Greg feeds a seagull one of his snacks, causing a flock of them to fly into the car.
-Panicking, Rodrick accidentally presses the gas pedal and hits the car in front of them.
-They learn from a mechanic that their minivan will take hours to fix and go to a nearby water park to spend time.
+At a hotel the next night, the pig eats food from the minibar in Greg and Rodrick's room, costing them money.
+After several more incidents with the pig, Susan and Frank donate it to the petting zoo.
+The next morning, Susan takes the family to the beach.
+Greg feeds a seagull one of his snacks, causing a flock of them to fly into the car.
+Panicked, Rodrick accidentally presses the gas, causing him to rear-end another car.
+They learn from a mechanic that the van will take hours to fix, so they decide to spend time at a nearby water park.
+After going on a raft ride, Greg finds the Beardos have taken their beach chair.